 Lace Front vs Full Lace

-Full lace wigs, on the other hand, have the same lace design as the entire wig cap as opposed to just the front.
+On the other hand, full lace wigs have the same lace design as the entire wig cap as opposed to just the front.
 This has even more styling options than the lace front as you can pull it up or back not only in the front but in the back as well.
 Hello, high ponytail!

 Here are some commonly asked questions relating to the topic “what is a lace front wig?”.